Iron Canyon Fish Passage Project FAQ

 How will construction impact visitor experience?

-We understand construction activities may hamper visitors’ enjoyment of nature; however, these activities are necessary for the project to be successful and will only be temporary.
+We understand construction activities may hamper visitors’ enjoyment of nature; however, these activities are necessary for the project to be successful and will be temporary.
 Recreation will be temporarily disturbed, as people not associated with the project will be unable to access the project site during construction.
 Increases in noise from the operation of construction equipment could also result in short-term adverse impacts to recreational activities in the area surrounding the project site.
 However, moderate long-term benefits for recreationists arise from minor adverse effects [6].
-This is because fishway projects such as Iron Canyon Fish Passage Project may increase recreational and nature-viewing opportunities due to the greater positive ecological effects that these types of projects have.
+This is because fishway projects such as Iron Canyon Fish Passage Project may increase recreational and nature-viewing opportunities due to the greater positive ecological effects that these types of projects have for those that visit the area.

 What other plant and animal species are being considered in this project?